Design MFA Program - Frequently Asked Questions

 Please consult with faculty or advisors at your current school, or with someone who is more familiar with your education, experience, and interests.
 You may view the courses our undergraduate students take prior to receiving their Bachelor of Science in Design (BSD).

-Do you accept the IELTS test scores in place of TOEFL?
+Do you accept IELTS or TOEFL test scores?

 Do you accept Duolingo English test scores?